wyatt-johnson-git/ACSL/Signs/Free_Use_Computers.md

 ![ACSL Logo](../ACSL_Logo-Full_Color600x488.jpg)

-# Free Use Computers
+# Bench Test Area

-This is where individuals can use computers to test, break, and re-configure operating systems of their choice.
+This is where you can test and experiment with operating systems.

-This resource allows individuals to load a operating system image currently available on our flash drives.
-They may then test it, break it, reload it, and repeat.
+This resource allows individuals to try out operating system images currently available on our flash drives.
+You can test it, try new things, mess stuff up, reload it, and try again.